arvindvenkatadri/DoingStuffinR/Modern Dive/ModernDive.md

 ![](ModernDive_files/figure-gfm/EDA%20on%20the%20movies%20populatio%20-1-1.png)<!-- -->
 Ratings for `Action` movies are more spread out.
-The `median` score for `Romance` is highter, though it also has more outliers at both extremes.
+The `median` score for `Romance` is higher, though it also has more outliers at both extremes.

 ``` r